microsoft/ContactCenterMessagingSDK-ios/README.md

 ```

 ### initOmnichannelChatSDK
-This API is used to initialize the OmnichannelChatSDK.
+This API is used to initialize the Omnichannel SDK.
 It requires a view controller object and provides a completion handler to handle the response.
 #### Method
 ```objc
 public func initOmnichannelChatSDK(_ viewController: UIViewController, _ completionHandler: ((_ success: LCWResponse?, _ error: LCWResponse?) -> Void)?)